ArduPilot/ardupilot_wiki/copter/source/docs/mission-command-list.rst

 .. image:: ../../../images/MissionList_DoSetRoi.jpg
     :target: ../_images/MissionList_DoSetRoi.jpg

 Points the nose of the vehicle or :ref:`camera gimbal <common-cameras-and-gimbals>` at the "region of interest".
-In the example above the nose and camera would be pointed at the red marker.
+In the example above the nose or camera would be pointed at the red marker.

 The nose will continue to point at the red marker until the end of the mission OR "clear" the do-set-roi and cause the vehicle to return to its default behaviour (i.e. pointing at the next waypoint) by adding a second DO_SET_ROI command later in the mission with all zero for Lat, Lon and Alt.